 How do you find and read EdGate’s state-by-state grade-level correlation reports?

 EdGate’s state standards correlation reports can be found here.
-Once you choose your state, you will find grade-level alignments for the appropriate IEW structural unit and Fix It!
-Grammar correlation.
+Once you choose your state, you will find grade-level alignments for each book listed above.
+For the Primary Writing Lessons and Structure and Style for Students curriculum, the standards correlations are listed by week.
+Writing Across the Curriculum and Fix It!
+Grammar correlations are listed by lesson.

 by Andrea Pewthers